PeterBrain/magento2-salable-qty/README.md

   - Customizable threshold
 - Display custom message for products without salable quantity.
 This is the case if a product quantity equals 1 and is ordered, but is not yet shipped.
 The default behavior of Magento is to display an error message that the requested quantity is no longer available after a click on the Add to cart button.
 Not ideal, because this can cause confusion as the product will continue to be displayed as "in stock" until it is shipped.
   - Option to disable the Add to cart button
+  - Option to show a lock symbol on the Add to Cart button
   - Custmizable message: This product has been sold recently and is no longer available.

 Display custom message for products with salable quantity at or below threshold: